Advokado1337/M7011E/README.md

 1. Ensure the containers are built and running using the previous commands.

-2. Inside the container, run:
+2. Inside other terminal, run:

    ```bash
    python -m pytest